 Top with 1 cup Head Country sauce of your choice and cook on low for 8 hours or high for 4 hours or until pork shoulder can easily be shredded with a fork.

 Shred pork shoulder with a fork and stir to coat with sauce.

-Transfer the bacon weave to an aluminum foil lined baking sheet and bake for 15 minutes at 350°.
+Bake the bacon weave in your oven for 15 minutes at 350°.